I do a lot of deep sighing throughout the day.

 I am thankful to have had another year to spend with my family.
 A year full of tantrums, and picky eating, and messes, and “I don’t want to wear this itchy sweater”s, and “Moooo-oooom, I need more toilet paper”s…

 Because it means that I am the luckiest mom in the whole world.
 Sigh.

-A version of this story was originally published October 31, 2018.
+A version of this post was published October 31, 2018.
 It has been updated.